Home Legal Product Disclosure Statement

 1.3 Client Agreement

 OFX will ask you to enter into a master services agreement (“OFX Terms and Conditions”) setting out the terms and conditions relating to the provision of OFX’s services generally.
-You will need to read and agree to the terms set out in the OFX Terms and Conditions before entering into any transactions.
+You will need to read and agree to the terms set out in the OFX Terms and Conditions prior to the provision of any of our services.
 Each transaction you enter into will be a separate contract that is governed by the terms of the OFX Terms and Conditions.
-OFX will also provide you with confirmation of each transaction (“Deal Confirmation”) which will set out the details of individual transactions you book immediately after you have booked them.
+OFX will also provide you with confirmation of each transaction (“Deal Confirmation or Service Confirmation”) which will set out the details of individual transactions you book immediately after you have booked them.
 Deal Confirmations may be sent via email and are also available via your online account.
-Depending on your use of our services, you may be required to enter into additional terms and conditions, for example the Global Currency Account Service Agreement, which are linked with and in addition to the OFX Terms and Conditions.
+Depending on your use of our services, you may be required to enter into additional terms and conditions, for example the Global Currency Account Service Agreement, the OFX Subscription Agreement (Business) or the OFX Card Agreement (Business), which are linked with and in addition to the OFX Terms and Conditions.
 See section 9 of this PDS for more information on the Global Currency Account Service.
 You will need to read and agree to the terms set out in the applicable Agreement before using any additional service.

 1.4 Terms of Client Agreement